msalibian/FRBmodelselection/README.md

     ##  [1]  1  2  3  5  6  7  8  9 10 11 12 13

-The variables selected with these methods are slighlty different again:
+The models selected with these methods are slighlty different, but noticeably smaller than those found using AIC/BIC or Mallow's Cp:

 ``` r
 dimnames(xx)[[2]][model.shao]